Christoph16478/iq/iq_python.md

 **How is memory managed in Python?**

-Memory management in Python is handled by the *Python Memory Manager*.
-The memory allocated by the manager is in form of a private heap space dedicated to Python.
-All Python objects are stored in this heap and being private, it is *inaccessible to the programmer*.
+Memory management in Python is handled by the **Python Memory Manager**.
+The memory allocated by the manager is in form of a **private heap space dedicated to Python**.
+All Python objects are stored in this heap and being private, it is **inaccessible to the programmer**.
 Though, python does provide some core API functions to work upon the private heap space.

-Additionally, Python has an *in-built garbage collection* to recycle the unused memory for the private heap space.
+Additionally, Python has an **in-built garbage collection** to recycle the unused memory for the private heap space.

 ----